Ideal-theoretic Explanation of Capacity-achieving Decoding: Notation Preliminaries

+As a consequence of the triangle inequality for Hamming distance, we have that for any code $C\subseteq \Sigma^n$ with relative distance $\delta$ and for all $x\in \Sigma^n$ the number of codewords in the ball of radius $\delta/2$ (in terms of relative distance) centered at $x$, i.e., $\{y\in \Sigma^n\colon \Delta(x,y)/n<\delta/2\}$, is at most $1$.
+Hence, $\delta/2$ is the so-called \emph{unique-decoding radius} for a code with relative distance $\delta$.
+A natural question is to ask what happens to the number of codewords within a ball of radius larger than $\delta/2$ centered at $x\in \Sigma^n$.
+The following well-known fact shows that the number remains polynomial in $n$ even when the radius of the ball grows to $1-\sqrt{(1-\delta)}$.

-\paragraph*{Johnson radius:} \begin{theorem}[List decoding up to Johnson radius] Let $q \in \N$ be a natural number.
-Any code with block length $n$ and relative distance $\delta$ over an alphabet of size $q$ is (combinatorially) list decodable from $(1 - \sqrt{(1-\delta)})$ fraction of errors with list size at most $n^2q\delta$. \end{theorem} We also have the Singleton bound for codes. \begin{theorem}[Singleton bound] The rate $R$ and the relative distance $\delta$ of a code satisfy $R + \delta \leq 1 + o(1)$. \end{theorem} In particular, for codes which lie on the Singleton bound, we have that they are combinatorially list decodable from $1 - \sqrt{R} - o(1)$ fraction errors with polynomial list size. \paragraph*{List-decoding upto capacity:}
+\begin{theorem}[list-decoding up to Johnson radius {\cite[Theorem 7.3.1]{GuruswamiRS}}] Let $q \in \N$ be a natural number.
+Any code with block length $n$ and relative distance $\delta$ over an alphabet of size $q$ is (combinatorially) list decodable from $(1 - \sqrt{(1-\delta)})$ fraction of errors with list size at most $n^2q\delta$. \end{theorem}

+We have the following bound for codes, referred to popularly as the \emph{Singleton bound}~\cite{Singleton1964}, though the bound appears earlier in the works of Joshi~\cite{Joshi1958} and Komamiya~\cite{Komamiya1953}. \begin{theorem}[Komamiya-Joshi-Singleton bound {\cite[Theorem 4.3.1]{GuruswamiRS}}] The rate $R$ and the relative distance $\delta$ of a code satisfy $R + \delta \leq 1 + o(1)$. \end{theorem} In particular, for codes which lie on the Komamiya-Joshi-Singleton bound, we have that they are combinatorially list decodable from $1 - \sqrt{R} - o(1)$ fraction of errors with polynomial list size. \paragraph*{List-decoding upto capacity:}